Francklin2/RTKLIB_Touchscreen_GUI/README.md

 New features in this version :

+- Automatic post processing ro get base position, only compatible on dektop and RPI3 with Qt5 installed.
+Works with RGP ign server for the moment,we are still workin on the interface to get some calculation option :number of station used and theyre radius.
 - new pages in the wiki : tips and tools, test results by the ENG students
 - added data logging from the GNSS for post processing, just choose file in output of the basestation and it's done
 - added save position option, you are able to save X points ypu want to record with choosen timing